A $\sqrt{2}$-accelerated FISTA for composite strongly convex problems: Introduction

-When $\mu_g > 0$ and $\mu_h = 0$, the problem reduces to the composite strongly convex problem.
-To the best of our knowledge, our rate is the fastest among existing accelerated methods for this setting (see \cref{tab:comparison}).
+When $\mu_g>0$ and $\mu_h=0$, problem~\eqref{problem} specializes to a composite strongly convex minimization problem.
+To the best of our knowledge, the proposed algorithm achieves the fastest convergence rate among existing accelerated methods for this setting; see \cref{tab:comparison}.
+In the general convex case $\mu=0$, that is, $\mu_g=-\mu_h$, the rate coincides with that of FISTA. \end{itemize}

-Our method is grounded in a continuous-time model, which offers an intuitive and transparent perspective on both the algorithm’s behavior and its convergence guarantees.